 The IADT campus is based in Kill O’ The Grange, in the Dún Laoghaire-Rathdown area.
 Its Department of Film & Media has a long-standing reputation as Ireland’s centre of excellence for education and training in film, animation, broadcasting, and the screen arts.
 The department is home to the National Film School (NFS).
 In recent years dlr and the NFS have developed closer links and engaged in collaborative processes, including the annual dlr First Frames emerging film makers funding scheme, Young Women in Film & TV gender parity initiative, as well as film, documentary, and animation initiatives linked to Cruinniú na nÓg and the Creative Ireland programme.

 In 2021, dlr sponsored an internal competitive process for the Stories From Isolation project where students studying on the Film & New Media undergrad programmes have had the opportunity to stretch their skills and put forward their vision of what they have experienced in the last 14 months.
 Over 100 submissions were entered into the competition with a total prize fund of €2,500.
-22 films were shortlisted to go forward to a final adjudication which will be announced on the 29th of April.
+22 films were shortlisted to go forward to a final adjudication which announced on the 29th of April 2021.